Gecete/CryptoRanking/README.md

 ## Development server

+Steps to run the webapp:
+1.Clone the project
+2.Enter the folder containing Node Modules and open a git Bash windo there 3.Run `npm i`
+4.When finished, run `ng serve`.
+5. Open http://localhost:4200/ at your favourite browser.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding